gottacatchenall/thesis_proposal/README.md

 # Discussion

 > Describing expected/anticipated contributions of the thesis.
 Very important for QE.
 This should be at least half a page.

+Developing a system for global biodiversity monitoring is an imperative to mitigate biodiversity loss and its impacts on humanity.
+In my thesis I hope to provide a template for the digital infrastructure that enables the pipeline from data collection, to forecast, to actionable information, both through software that can be used to solve these problems (chapters one, three, four), and vignettes of how these software can be applied (chapters one, two).